Opened November 15, 2022

 What can I expect to see in the Museum?

 Think of the Museum of Broadway as an immersive, experiential way to tell Broadway’s story using art and technology.
 We’ve brought together a team of internationally renowned artists, designers & historians — both from Broadway & the experiential world — to design the museum.
-It will be educational, but told in a fun, accessible, brightly colored way!
-We are going to share information about the history of the Broadway theaters through projection mapped videos, the timeline of Broadway told through immersive environments that will leave people’s Instagram feeds full of great photos and give guests a behind-the-scenes look at the making of a Broadway show by spotlighting all the jobs and what it takes to create a Broadway show.
-There are other surprises and sections of the museum that will excite fans young and old!
+It is educational, but told in a fun, accessible, brightly colored way!
+We tell the history of the Broadway theaters through projection mapped videos, the timeline of Broadway through immersive environments that leaves people’s Instagram feeds full of great photos and we give guests a behind-the-scenes look at the making of a Broadway show by spotlighting all the jobs and what it takes to create a Broadway show.
+There are other surprises and sections of the museum that excite fans young and old!

 How much will tickets be?

-Timed tickets are $39 and Flexible tickets are $49.
+Single timed tickets are $34-39 and Flexible tickets are $49.
+Student tickets at $29 and Senior tickets (for ages 65+) at $32 are available on Mondays through Thursdays.
+Students must present current student ID to gain entry.
+Seniors must present ID with proof of age in order to gain entry.
 A portion of each ticket will be donated to Broadway Cares/Equity Fights AIDS.
 Group and student group rates are available.

 Hours of Operation